wgzhao/Addax/README.md

 # I'm changing DataX to Addax

-## current stable version

-`4.0.2`

-Note: We will use new brand `addax` since `4.0.0` and therefore no longer compatible with prior versions.
+We will use new brand `addax` since `4.0.0` and therefore no longer compatible with prior versions.

-Note: As of `3.2.1`, the package class names have been changed and are therefore no longer compatible with `3.1.x` versions.
+As of `3.2.1`, the package class names have been changed and are therefore no longer compatible with `3.1.x` versions.

 The project, originally from Ali's [DataX]((https://github.com/alibaba/datax)), has been streamlined and adapted, as described below